dailydotdev/daily/README.md

 * 🧵 Always improving
 * 🌟 Completely open source

-## 🔮 Philosophy
+## 🎩 Philosophy

-We've built Daily because we, as developers, find ourselves spending a lot of time looking for valuable articles and blog posts.
-It wastes a lot of time that otherwise could have been used for coding and being productive.
-We are here to help other devs around the world save time by collecting, ranking and delivering the best dev news out there.
+We, as developers, spend a lot of time looking for valuable articles and blog posts.
+It's hard to catch up with all the latest happenings — coz it's frustrating and consumes a ton of time.

+That's why built Daily to help you:

 stay up to date
 save time